 PVC – a chosen material for urban agriculture

 Nature Urbaine is far from the first urban garden project that makes use of PVC’s unique properties.
 For years, both the do-it-yourself crowd and professional urban farms have favoured PVC, as it is safe, durable, light weight, recyclable and affordable.

 And it is not only virgin PVC that enables plants to grow.
 In many places in the world, creative minds have found a myriad of ways to reuse discarded PVC building products such as pipes and gutters for urban gardening.

-In Aarhus, Denmark a VinylPlus-supported urban garden project has gathered local enthusiasts, non-profit organisations, community centers, architects, authorities, waste owners and PVC converters.
+In Aarhus, Denmark and Rwanda, the VinylPlus-supported urban garden project Garden to Connect has gathered local enthusiasts, non-profit organisations, community centers, architects, authorities, waste owners and PVC converters.
 In the project the life of discarded PVC construction products is prolonged before they are sent to recycling.
 The construction products are given a new function as plant boxes.
 In doing so, climate reductions are obtained while developing local sustainable food production.

 Urbanisation is set to continue its rapid pace in the coming years.
 At the same time global population growth means there will be more mouths to feed.
 Usually, cities are built on prime agricultural land.
 This creates a potential conflict between two Sustainable Development Goals: SDG2 and its aims to end hunger, achieve food security and improve nutrition and promote sustainable agriculture, and SDG11 and its objectives of making cities inclusive, safe, resilient and sustainable.

 Urban agriculture using PVC pipes contributes to a better trade-off between the two SDGs.
 Hydroponics, aeroponics, vertical farming and the other urban growth systems make cities more resilient and sustainable and can support development of green spaces.
 At the same it enables local food production that supports nutrition security and income generation.